-• the normal waste.
-If COVID-19 is confirmed this waste should be stored for at least 72 hours before disposal with normal waste.
-7.1.1 Shift patterns and working groups Change the way work is organised to create distinct groups and reduce the number of contacts each worker has 4 4 16 Virus spreeasily thromultiple p contact the the composition of the composition of the contracting contracting contracting covid-19 Appendix ough oints of roughout any inated s g the virus see • Individuals and groups contracting COVID-19 • As far as possible, where workers are split into teams or shift groups, fixing these teams or shift groups so that where contact is unavoidable, this happens between the same people.
+7.1.1 Shift patterns and working groups Change the way work is organised to create distinct groups and reduce the number of contacts each worker has 4 4 16 • Virus spread more easily through multiple points of contact throughout the company Non vaccinated individuals contracting the Covid-19 virus see Appendix 10} • Individuals and groups contracting COVID-19 • As far as possible, where workers are split into teams or shift groups, fixing these teams or shift groups so that where contact is unavoidable, this happens between the same people.
 Identifying areas where people have to directly pass things to each other, for example, job information, spare parts, samples, raw materials, and find ways to remove direct contact, such as through the use of dropoff points or transfer zones.
-4 2 8 7.2 Work related t 1 4 1 Tuenenie siam of Individuals and success Demate meetings Missessit 1 7.2.1 Cars, accommodation, and visits To keep people safe when they travel between locations 4 4 16 Transmiss virus through travel Non vaccindividual contractin Covid-19 Appendix Transmiss virus through the virus throu inated s g the virus see Individuals and groups contracting COVID-19 • Remote meetings Microsoft Teams etc. are the preferred option before travel is considered Evidence of a negative lateral flow test for all visits to group sites Everyone sharing a vehicle to provide evidence of a negative lateral flow test.
+4 2 8 7.2 Work related t 1 7.2.1 Cars, accommodation, and visits To keep people safe when they travel between locations 4 4 16 • Transmission of virus through shared travel Non vaccinated individuals contracting the Covid-19 virus see Appendix 10} Individuals and groups contracting COVID-19 Remote meetings Microsoft Teams etc. are the preferred option before travel is considered Evidence of a negative lateral flow test for all visits to group sites Everyone sharing a vehicle to provide evidence of a negative lateral flow test.
 Minimizing the number of people travelling together in any one vehicle, using fixed travel partners, increasing ventilation when possible and avoiding face to face contact. switch ventilation systems on while people are in the vehicle.
 Make sure you set to drawing fresh air in, not recirculating air To improve ventilation, windows can also be opened (partially if it's cold).
-Heating can be left on to keep the vehicle warm Cleaning shared vehicles between shifts or on handover, using standard cleaning products - make sure you clean door handles and other areas that people may touch 4 2 8
+Heating can be left on to keep the vehicle warm Cleaning shared vehicles between shifts or on handover, using standard cleaning products - make sure you clean door handles and other areas that people may touch Ensuring that social interaction outside the purpose of the visit is kept to a minimum.
+Ensuring that the company / destination of any visit can provide evidence that they are operating within a COVID-19 safe policy and procedures Person to person contact 4 2 8

-Document Control (Uncontrolled When Printed)
+Document Cor d)

-Issue No: RA/CV 001-1 Version: 24 Doto 16/09/2021
+Issue No: RA/CV 001-1 Version: 28 Doto 44/04/2022

-Prepared by: M. Pearson Date:
+Prepared by: M. Pearson Date: 11/01/2022

-Position: GHSM Page 13 of 22
+Position: GHSM Page 14 of 25